kimlulz/lulzbuntu/README.md

 Change LTS to Non-LTS.

 ## gnome_appearance.sh
-Install gnome-tweaks, Mkos-Big-Sur icons and WhiteSur themes
+Install gnome-tweaks, Dash to dock, whitesur
-Should install dash to dock manually
+Should install some extentions manually

 ## PsCC-Linux.sh
 Install Photoshop CC for Linux